 While we continue to maintain this R package, the development has been discontinued as we have shifted to supporting methods development based on the new TreeSummarizedExperiment data container, which provides added capabilities for multi-omics data analysis.
 Check the miaverse project for details.

-Tools are provided for the manipulation, statistical analysis, and visualization of taxonomic profiling data.
+In the microbiome R package, tools are provided for the manipulation, statistical analysis, and visualization of taxonomic profiling data.
 In addition to targeted case-control studies, the package facilitates scalable exploration of population cohorts.
 Whereas sample collections are rapidly accumulating for the human body and other environments, few general-purpose tools for targeted microbiome analysis are available in R. This package supports the independent phyloseq data format and expands the available toolkit in order to facilitate the standardization of the analyses and the development of best practices.
-See also phylofactor for additional 16S rRNA amplicon analysis tools in R. The aim is to complement the other available packages, but in some cases alternative solutions have been necessary in order to streamline the tools and to improve complementarity.

-We welcome feedback, bug reports, and suggestions for new features from the user community via the issue tracker and pull requests.
+We welcome bug reports from the user community via the issue tracker and pull requests.
 See the Github site for source code and other details.
 These R tools are released under the Two-clause FreeBSD license.

 Loading the package in R (after installation from Bioconductor):